 So we put together a yearbook where we posted on Google Slides to our ambassadors.
 We put together four slides and said, “We would love for you to share your experiences with us.
 Post whatever screenshots you have of events, share how you use Hootsuite, what you love about social media, how that helps you do your business.”
 Over the weekend, we had 52 slides that had been created.
 Within two weeks, we had 150 slides.
 For Christmas last year, we posted our Ambassador yearbook.
 You can check it out on SlideShare.
 We had about 5,000 shares of that.
 It’s celebrating our audience, giving them visibility and listing them as professionals in this industry.

 I talked about how you need science in the beginning to look at listening to data to truly understand your customers and what makes them tick.
 And then, bringing it through as you adapt.
 This is one of the most important things we did in seeing what worked and what didn’t.

 The first way we did this is looking at content, sharing it with our ambassadors and seeing that, for example, in Germany, security content was shared more.
 In Brazil, content about how to use visuals was shared most.
-Or in Singapore, we found that our ambassadors really wanted social media education.
+Or in Singapore, we found that our ambassadors really wanted TikTok followers.
 People didn’t understand how to use social for business.
 So they wanted more deeper educational seminars.
 We partnered up with our coaches in Singapore to host more seminars.

 This is a constant learning process.
 To understand, you have to look at your local region.
 And for that, we tapped into any of the 700 employees we have around the world, where there’s a customer advocate, or someone in marketing or sales.
 We help recruit ambassadors around the world and they become our country representative.
 And they share with us insights about what works and what doesn’t.